-- Creating an expert panel, the Florida Commission on Hurricane Loss Projection Methodology, to improve the science of catastrophe modeling and public acceptance of its messages.
-In 2018, the Florida Office of Insurance Regulation added flood risk modeling to the charge of this expert panel.
-That year, the Commission established Florida industry-standard flood loss projection methodology that is reflective of current scientific knowledge of flood risks.
-Going forward, the Florida Commission will focus on hurricane and flood loss projections in alternate years.
-Its even-year work will focus on flood methods and its odd-year work will focus on hurricane methods. - Setting up assessment mechanisms in a way that minimized distortions on private insurer financial statements due to accounting rules and that included policies in both Citizens and the private carriers to assure a steady revenue stream regardless of fluctuating market shares between the two.
+- Creating an expert panel, the Florida Commission on Hurricane Loss Projection Methodology, to improve the science of catastrophe modeling and public acceptance of its messages. - Setting up assessment mechanisms in a way that minimized distortions on private insurer financial statements due to accounting rules and that included policies in both Citizens and the private carriers to assure a steady revenue stream regardless of fluctuating market shares between the two.